Forecast issued at 4:45 am WST on Friday 29 August 2014.

 Southern and Central Western Australia

-Forecast for the rest of Sunday
+Forecast for the rest of Friday

-The next routine forecast will be issued at 4:30 pm WST Sunday.
+The next routine forecast will be issued at 4:30 pm WST Friday.